History of general relativity: Early investigations

+The first relativistic theory of gravity was proposed by Henri Poincaré in 1905.
+He published a Lorentz invariant theory on four-dimensional spacetime, where gravity is transmitted by gravitational waves that travel at the speed of light.

 As Einstein later said, the reason for the development of general relativity was the preference of inertial motion within special relativity, while a theory which from the outset prefers no particular state of motion appeared more satisfactory to him.
 So, while still working at the patent office in 1907, Einstein had what he would call his "happiest thought".
 He realized that the principle of relativity could be extended to gravitational fields.

 Consequently, in 1907 he wrote an article, published in 1908, on acceleration under special relativity.

 In that article, he argued that free fall is really inertial motion, and that for a freefalling observer the rules of special relativity must apply.
 This argument is called the equivalence principle.
 In the same article, Einstein also predicted the phenomenon of gravitational time dilation.

 In 1911, Einstein published another article expanding on the 1907 article.

 There, he considered the case of a uniformly accelerated box not in a gravitational field, and noted that it would be indistinguishable from a box sitting still in an unchanging gravitational field.
 He used special relativity to show that clocks at the top of a box accelerating upward would run faster than clocks at the bottom.
 He concluded that the rate at which time passes depends on the position in a gravitational field, and that the difference in rate is proportional to the gravitational potential to a first approximation.

-The article also predicted the deflection of light by massive bodies, eg. Jupiter, the Sun.
+The article also predicted the deflection of light by massive bodies, e.g., Jupiter, the Sun.
 Although the approximation was crude, it allowed him to calculate that the deflection is nonzero.
 Einstein urged astronomers to attempt direct observation of light deflection of fixed stars near the Sun during solar eclipses when they would be visible.
 German astronomer Erwin Finlay-Freundlich publicized Einstein's challenge to scientists around the world.